croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 {{%/tab%}}
 {{%/tabs%}}

-As with any execution against a partitioned space a routing key is required for the [Hash-Based Routing]({{%currentadmurl%}}/data-partitioning.html) mechanism to determine which partition hosts the clientâ€™s requested data.
+As with any execution against a partitioned space a routing key is required for the [Hash-Based Routing]({{%currentadmurl%}}/data-partitioning.html) mechanism to determine which partition hosts the client's requested data.
 The routing key can also simply be set by adding an annotation but this time to one of the parameters inside the method signature.

 ```java